 His monthly payments for the new loan are £230, saving £30 each month.
 He’ll finish the loan at the same time but will be £30 better off every month.
 This will save a total of £1080 over the next three years.

 Pretty good savings!

 What to do if you can’t get accepted for better loan deals

 If you get rejected, this will likely be down to a poor credit score.
 You’ll need to build your score up over the next 12 months.

 Below are a few ways to do this:

-- Make sure you’re signed up to the Electoral roll
+- Make sure you’re signed up for the Electoral roll

 - Rarely submit hard credit searches

-- Consider a credit improving credit card (Always pay the full amount each month, otherwise this is a waste of time)
+- Consider a credit improving credit card (Always pay the total amount each month; otherwise, this is a waste of time)

 - Check details on your credit report and remove any mistakes